Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Summary of conclusions and outlook

-Future developments of this work will encompass four main aspects, briefly outlined hereafter.
-First, the HPC model needs to be extended to 3D in order to simulate more realistic cases.
-Second, we plan to implement the case of moving bodies in waves.
-In this direction the code has already been developed so as to allow for a relative motion between the body fitted mesh and the background mesh.
-In fact, first tests were conducted but some developments are still required, particularly the complete computation of the derivative of the potential $\phi_t$ at the moving nodes where a Neumann condition is imposed.
-Third, implementing a fully Lagrangian tracking method for the free surface nodes would be desirable.
-This is also of particular importance for nodes attached to body boundaries.
-The current semi-Lagrangian method can only describe a vertically moving marker.
-Fourth, we aim at coupling this potential NWT with local viscous models in the vicinity of bodies.
-Current developments focus on the latter axis, with the aim to improve the simulation of cases where viscous effects are significant, as was shown here for the case of the rectangular barge in large wave conditions.
+Future developments of this work will encompass four main aspects, namely: i) extension to 3D in order to simulate more realistic cases, ii) simulation of moving bodies in waves, iii) implementation a fully Lagrangian tracking method for the free surface nodes, and iv) coupling this potential NWT with local viscous models in the vicinity of bodies.
+This last development is meant to improve the simulation of cases where viscous effects are significant, as shown here for the rectangular barge.